 However, this is not a niche problem.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), as many as one in twenty young adults in America used cocaine in 2015.

+Understanding how to detox from cocaine is crucial when taking the first step toward recovery.
 Cocaine detox and early addiction treatment focus on relieving the experience of withdrawal symptoms.
 The most common withdrawal symptoms brought on by this dopamine depletion can be divided into two categories: mild and moderate to severe.

 Mild symptoms of withdrawal are more common in light, infrequent cocaine use cases or when drug abuse is relatively short-term.
 These include: